 Getting Started on Your Volunteer Journey

-So you have made up your mind to volunteer—what now?
+The key to accruing all the benefits of volunteering is to find something you really like in a community that you love.
 It is time to consider your options carefully so you can find an opportunity that will be realistic for you as well as fulfilling.

 When volunteering as a part of a team, you should make sure you can commit the time you are promising.
-If you are volunteering hours with an organization to do web design or social media that doesn’t require working directly with others, make sure you are upfront about your skill levels, abilities, and availability.
-This will ensure don’t feel stretched too thin, which can result in burnout or failure.
+If you are volunteering to do things like the online marketing for the nonprofit, that don’t require working directly with others, make sure you are upfront about your skill levels, abilities, and availability.
+These practices will ensure neither you or your team feel stretched too thin, which can result in burnout or failure.

 Also, consider your physical capabilities.
 Do you have constraints that will make certain tasks difficult?
 Be honest with yourself about what you are comfortable with accomplishing.
-I have found that most organizations are very happy to accommodate volunteers who have special requests and needs if you are upfront with them about your limitations.
+I have found that most nonprofit organizations are very happy to accommodate volunteers who have special requests and needs if you are upfront with them with them about your limitations.

 Deciding what kind of organization you would like to work with first will help you bring enthusiasm and excitement to your volunteer experience.
 It is no good for anyone if you volunteer to do something you flat out don’t like doing.

 Volunteer Abroad or in Your Own Community